95RahulKumar/gitforking/README.md

 # gitforking
-# how to generate pr request
+# how to generate pr request?